 If you have flooring or plywood on your attic floor and you’re storing things on top of it, the stored things and the flooring will have to be removed.
 If you already have insulation in the attic, and it is below or even with the joists, you should add insulation until it’s at least 10 inches higher than the joists.
 It doesn’t matter if you use fiberglass batts or blown-in insulation, or if the type you use is different from the type that is already there.
 Also be sure to insulate or weather strip around attic hatches, pipes, wires or cables leading into the attic.

-For more on attic insulation, contact Stack Heating and Cooling.
+For more on attic insulation, contact Stack Heating, Cooling, Plumbing and Electric.
 We’ve served the greater Cleveland area since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).